dgbrizan/dollarfor/README.md

 # dollarfor

-# Helping the volunteer organisation DollarFor
+# Helping the volunteer organization DollarFor

 We (Terence Lin, Justin Le and I) got some data from the [University of North Carolina](https://www.shepscenter.unc.edu/programs-projects/rural-health/data/).
 [Our notebook](https://github.com/dgbrizan/dollarfor/blob/main/DF%20-%20Hospitals.ipynb) has the following findings: